alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ------------------------------

 Maintainers of shared research computing Environments face a difficult challenge in keeping research algorithm libraries and platforms up to date - and in many cases these conflict.
-The use of single-project virtual Environments opens another possibility: downloading the software as needed for the Project from package managers such as the Python package index.
+The use of single-project virtual Environments opens another possibility: downloading the software as needed for the project from package managers such as the Python package index.
 To achieve this in a secure Environment, without access to the external internet, requires maintenance of mirrors of package repositories inside the Environment.